Festivals-App/festivals-documentation/README.md

 I want to expand the idea and practice of who is a stakeholder in this project.
 For me everyone who uses the app or is impacted by it should have as much saying in the future development of the app as i have as the developer.
 I deeply believe that the best app is an app that everyone agreed upon, and i am eager to hear about your visions for the FestivalsApp.
 I'm especially happy to hear Woman, LGBTQ+ and Black/BIPOC voices as well as voices from people with disabilities.

-#### Me
+#### About

 My name is Simon and i'm a Berlin based developer, work at the Humboldt-Universität as IT-support, and study area studies Asia/Africa.
-At the moment i'm the sole developer of this project but i'm excited for people to join me :)
+At the moment i'm the sole developer of this project but i'm excited for people to join :)

 ## A starting point